6 Steps to Building an Effective Online Store

 If your client’s website feels slow after you’ve followed these best practices, look for third-party troublemakers.
-System-wide issues, unsupported browsers, and local connection speeds can all cause websites to run slower.
-So can excessive URL redirects, third-party plug-ins, and more.
+System-wide issues, unsupported browsers, and local connection speeds can all cause websites to run slower, as do excessive URL redirects, third-party plug-ins, and more.

 2. Make the website intuitive to navigate

-When customers visit a brick-and-mortar store, they’re greeted by a salesperson who helps them find what they’re looking for.
+When customers visit a brick-and-mortar store, they’re often greeted by a salesperson who helps them find what they’re looking for.
 Online, they don’t have that luxury.
-You’ll need to use navigation elements—like menus, search bars, and links—to guide them around the store.
+As a web designer, you can use navigation elements—like menus, search bars, and links—to guide them around the store.

-The main menu should show customers everything they need at a glance.
+The site’s main navigation should show customers everything they need at a glance.
 They should be able to browse products, learn about the brand, and return home whenever they want to.
-Keep in mind that many customers won't start on the homepage.
-Use breadcrumbs to help them understand where they are, and add links and calls to action to guide them to relevant content.
+Keep in mind that many customers won't start their journey on the homepage.
+Display product subcategories in a nested menu to help them understand where they are and how a product relates to others, and add links and calls to action to guide them to relevant content.

 The website itself should be well-organized, and branding should be consistent from page to page.
 If a customer has just discovered your client, you want them to have a cohesive and memorable experience.
 Create a homepage that gives customers an immediate feel for the brand, and use clear language and consistent styles across the site.